 - You have a health concern.
 If you have certain medical conditions — such as narrowing of the heart's aortic valve (aortic valve stenosis) — your health care provider might limit the amount of time you push.

-- Your baby's head is facing the wrong direction.
-A forceps delivery might be needed if your baby's head is facing up (occiput posterior position) rather than down (occiput anterior position).
+- Your baby is facing the wrong direction.
+A forceps delivery might be needed if your baby is facing up (occiput posterior position) rather than down (occiput anterior position).

 Keep in mind that whenever a forceps delivery is recommended, a C-section is typically also an option.